warerebel/openlr-translate-sections/README.md

 try{
     validateInput(inputObject, 5);
 } catch(error) {
-    console.log(error.message); // If out of tolerance - The toModel length varies outside of tolerance from the fromModel length
+    console.log(error.message); // If out of tolerance - "The toModel length varies outside of tolerance from the fromModel length"
 }
 ```